Animal Encounters & Experiences in Newcastle, Lake Macquarie & Hunter

 Located at Tomalla, near the Barrington Tops, Aussie Ark is a dedicated Tasmanian Devil and Australian Native Animal Breeding Centre where you can get up close and personal to endangered species including Tasmanian Devils and Spotted Quoll.

+In 2026, Open Days will run from 1-31 January, with one guided tour daily.
 ‘Devils in the Wild’ tours are available throughout the year.
 These tours are 2.5 hours long and available dates and times can be found on the Aussie Ark website.
-For more information, including tips on making the most of your visit, read the Newy with Kids review of Aussie Ark.
+For more information, read the Newy with Kids review of Aussie Ark.

 Australian Reptile Park